VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

     '{{ vars.conifer.modelconfig_appDb_connectionUrl }}'

 The vars files include all the variables needed to populate templates.
-At the top level the variables may not have a value assigned
+At the upper levels of the hierarchy the variables may not have a value assigned

     connectionString: